Uncovering Model Processing Strategies with Non-Negative Per-Example Fisher Factorization: Decomposition Algorithm

+We start by reviewing the optimization problem from \cref{sec:method_decomp}.
+Given a set $G_1,\dotsc,G_m$ of LRM-PEFs over a set of $m$ examples and a number $C$ of components to learn, NPEFF can be expressed as the non-convex optimization problem

-To solve \eqref{eq:npeff_nc_opt_lrm_peff}, we take a coordinate descent approach reminiscent of the multiplicative update algorithm for NMF where we alternate between updating the $W$ and $G$ matrices \citep{lee1999learning}.
-Our $W$-update step is essentially a the $W$-update step from the multiplicative update NMF algorithm.
-For the $G$-update step, we perform a gradient descent step with a fixed learning rate.
-It is possible to perform both steps without having to explicitly construct and $m \times m$-matrices and instead only perform inner products between $m$-dimensional vectors.
-The number of such inner products used in the algorithm is independent of $m$.
-We go over how to efficiently perform these steps and split the work amongst multiple GPUs in the following.
+We stack the PEFs into a single 3-dim tensor $G\in\R^{m \times r \times n}$.
+We can express the quantities to be learned via the matrices $W\in\R^{m\times C}$ and $H\in\R^{C\times n}$, where rows of $H$ correspond to the $\h_j$.
+Our optimization of \eqref{eq:npeff_opt_appendix} proceeds in alternating steps of updating the coefficients $W$ and pseudo-Fishers $H$.
+Our $W$-update step is essentially a the $W$-update step from the multiplicative update NMF \citep{lee1999learning}. algorithm.
+For the $H$-update step, we perform a gradient descent step with a fixed learning rate.